behalnihal/elasticsearch-lib/README.md

 ## Note

-This library assumes you're using the Elasticsearch Java API.
+This library assumes you're using the Elasticsearch/Opensearch Java API.
 Ensure you have the correct dependencies in your project.